Big 5 Animals in Rwanda and Best Big Five Safari in Akagera

 Rwanda had a good population of elephants which was spread across its different game reserves but the tragic event of the 1994 genocide claimed many of their lives as a result of habitat destruction by people and uncontrolled poaching causing a drastic decline in their numbers.

-By the year 2000, only a small population of them had remained and was restricted to Akagera national park.
-The good conservation practices practiced by the republic of Rwanda has seen population of elephants increasing and now the country holds approximately 100 elephants.
+By the year 2000, only a small population of them had remained and were restricted to Akagera National Park.
+The good conservation practices practiced by the Republic of Rwanda have seen the population of elephants increase and now the country holds approximately 100 elephants.

-These Big 5 animals in Rwanda are often seen in herds or call it a family group, moving gracefully around the Akagera park in search of food and water.
+These Big 5 animals in Rwanda are often seen in herds or called a family group, moving gracefully around the Akagera park in search of food and water.

 Elephants are best seen during guided game drives around the park and via boat cruise on Lake Ihema.
 This offers visitors to the park uninterrupted up close to these giant creatures with no disturbance to their natural habitats.